CBriggeman/Quantum-Matlab-Scripts/ReadMe.txt

-These are some Matlab scipts I have made for my quantum mechanics class.
+These are some Matlab scripts I have made for my quantum mechanics class.